Information to Obtain at an Accident Scene

 Even though the ability to identify the person who operated the vehicle that hit you and the person who was driving it is extremely important, witnesses can sometimes make a huge difference in the outcome of your claim.
 Always get the contact information for anyone who witnessed the accident.
 Ask those around you for their names, telephone numbers, and email addresses so that you or your representative can get in contact with them in the future.

 Give the Information an Attorney

 Once you have received the emergency medical care you need, reach out to a personal injury attorney who can handle your case for you while you recover from your accident.
-Hunter W. Morris and his team are able to provide you with the aggressive representation you need to quickly resolve your case.
+Morris Law are able to provide you with the aggressive representation you need to quickly resolve your case.
 We can handle your accident case through each stage of the claim, allowing you to focus on healing.
-Call our office today at 864-679-9999 to schedule a consultation so that we can discuss your needs.
+Call Morris Law today at (864) 679-9999 to schedule a consultation so that we can discuss your needs.